voteview/member_photos/README.md

 CLINTON, William Jefferson (Bill) | 099909 | President | Democratic Party | 106 | President | 1946 | | images/wiki/099909.jpg | wiki |
 GUILL, Ben Hugh | 003874 | Texas | Republican Party | 81 | House | 1909 | 1994 | images/manual/003874.jpg | manual | [Representing Texas](https://books.google.com/books?id=-14gbMQftG0C)

+### Quick tutorial: adding new images

+1. Run the appropriate scraper or manually add the photo to the appropriate raw folder.
+2. If a manual image has been added, add a provenance statement to `config/provenance.json`
+3. Run `constrain_images.sh` to generate processed versions of the images.
+4. Run `config/dump_csv.py` to update the database with the new images.
+5. Run `verify.py` to ensure the data integrity.
+6. If added images upgrade earlier images (for example, `bio_guide` images replacing `wiki` images), run `verify.py --flush` to remove the no longer used files.

 ### Check for Missing

 `check_missing.py` allows users to check for representatives whose photos are missing and generates a table based on criteria provided.